03. Chemical Nomenclature

 EVENT-SPECIFIC REQUIREMENTS

-- ionic compounds containing common ions (ex., AgCl)
+Ionic compounds containing common ions (e.g., AgCl)

-- hydrated compounds (ex: Pb (CH3CO2)2•3H2O)
+Hydrated compounds (ex, Pb (CH3CO2)2•3H2O)

 PREPARING FOR THE EXAM

-- However, as noted above, subscripts should be written inline: CO2 is correct for carbon dioxide.
+However, as noted above, subscripts should be written inline: CO2 is correct for carbon dioxide.

 NOTES ABOUT THE EXAM

-- Each student's time to complete the exam is recorded for tiebreaker purposes only.
+Each student's time to complete the exam is recorded for tiebreaker purposes only.

-- Two teams from the same school must compete in the same time slot for the Nomenclature event unless approved by the NJCO Director.
+Two teams from the same school must compete in the same time slot for the Nomenclature event unless approved by the NJCO Director.
 The requested times will be adjusted for this!